 High above the coast town of Colwyn Bay, the Welsh Mountain Zoo is home to a Sumatran tiger and snow leopard, as well as chimpanzees, sea lions, penguins and birds of prey.
 The zoo has also been a longstanding haven for flora and fauna, featuring plants from Chile, Russia and the Himalayas.

-Set in 50 acres of Pembrokeshire countryside, Manor House attractions include rhino, Brazilian tapir, marmoset, zebra and many more.
+Set in 50 acres of Pembrokeshire countryside, Manor House Wildlife Park's attractions include red pandas, rhino, Brazilian tapir, marmoset, zebra and many more.
 There is plenty of picnic space, a café with locally sourced snacks and a secure Hay-Play area.

-Featuring over 150 marine species from shark to seahorse, the sea zoo highlights the diversity of wildlife living off the coast of Wales.
+Featuring over 150 marine species from shark to seahorse, the Anglesey Sea Zoo highlights the diversity of wildlife living off the coast of Wales.
 The zoo is also actively involved in a variety of conservation programmes, including the Dolphin Rescue Service and the Lobster Hatchery of Wales.

-A collection of 200 birds of prey across 25 acres of parkland in the Vale of Glamorgan, including Buzzard, Kestrel, Goshawk, Red Kite, Lanner Falcon and Savigny Eagle Owl.
+The Welsh Hawking Centre has a collection of 200 birds of prey across 20 acres of parkland in the Vale of Glamorgan, including Buzzard, Kestrel, Goshawk, Red Kite, Lanner Falcon and Savigny Eagle Owl.
 There is a daily flying demonstration, an adventure playground and the opportunity to see newborn chicks being nurtured at the biggest breeding centre for birds of prey in Britain.

-Located adjacent to the stunning Rheidiol Valley near Aberystwyth, over 80 different species of butterfly are displayed during the year.
-The tropical conditions of the butterfly house are the perfect environment for rare plants to thrive in the Magic of Life garden.
+Located adjacent to the stunning Rheidol Valley near Aberystwyth, over 80 different species of butterfly are displayed during the year.
+The tropical conditions of the butterfly house are the perfect environment for rare plants to thrive in the Magic of Life Butterfly House garden.